Libensemble/libensemble/docs/resource_manager/overview.rst

     simulation generated.
 These will be used to assign resources and will be automatically passed through and used by the executor (if no other run configuration is given in the submit line).
-Furthermore, GPUs will be automatically assigned in the correct way for the given system (including nVIDA, AMD and Intel GPUs);
+Furthermore, GPUs will be automatically assigned in the correct way for the given system (including Nvidia, AMD, and Intel GPUs);
     you do not need to set ``CUDA_VISIBLE_DEVICES`` or equivalent.
 Example:
     `test_GPU_variable_resources.py`_